-You should do something about this, because otherwise your excess-yang-type dry stools constipation will keep recurring, and you'll keep taking over the counter remedies for it.
-Eventually these may cause suppression (click the link to read more about this.)
+You should do something about this, because otherwise your excess-yang-type dry stools constipation will keep recurring, and you’ll keep taking over the counter remedies for it.
+Eventually these may cause suppression (click that link to read more about suppression.)

 But what if your dry stool constipation come from deficient yin?

 Firstly, you are probably older, even elderly.
 But even if not older, your thirst will be much less obvious: probably just the desire to take a few sips regularly: certainly not a whole pint-sized glass, which excess yang likes.

 Yes: you may have a dry mouth and throat, but this tends to worsen through the day, being at its worst in the evening.
 And it’s in the afternoon that you get most of your sore back pains, possibly even knee pain.
 Because this is yin deficiency, you won’t feel very stable and may get dizzy.